Modeling Finance with autocorrelations from Physics

 The six activities of portfolio management

 The six activities (1) – (6) of fund management not only determine the past performance in terms of risks and rewards but also the composition of your current portfolio.
 Your current portfolio is computed at the beginning of the current holding period.
 The process of screening, for instance, may involve the screening for a minimum daily trading liquidity in terms of daily-dollar volumes.
 You may want to make sure that your stocks have a trading liquidity that is large compared to your investment per stock, so that you trade in Perfect Competition.
 Ranking of the screened stocks is established by Statistical Arbitrage, abbreviated to StatArb.
-Ranking may be driven by a drift term in the rate of change of the probability density function as well as by a diffusion process where the largest price fall has the largest probability to revert its course.
+Ranking may be driven by a drift term in the rate of change of the probability density function as well as by a diffusion proc where the largest price fall has the largest probability to revert its course.
 Drift and diffusion are the two terms making up the rate of change of the probability density function in the Fokker-Planck equation.
 In quantitative analysis of the financial markets, they correspond to ranking mechanisms based on trend-following and trend-reversion.

 Weighting according to Markowitz and according to Fama-French